derekdjia/AI_Generated_Recipes/README.md

 ![header](img/ingredientSimilarity.jpg)

 ##### e.
 Which ingredients go well together or do not go well together?

+For this exercise, we can simply look at the ratio of the count of all pairs of ingredients to the sum of the counts of each of ingredient.

 ##### f.
 Can we predict how recipes will be rated?